-Like public WiFi, working from home on your home network may also be problematic.
-Home networks are nowhere near as secure as an office network, particularly Managed WiFi that is backed by your MSP IT Services Provider.
-Here are some common threats to home networks that can create vulnerabilities.
+Working from home on a home network can be just as problematic as public WiFi.
+Home networks are nowhere near as secure as an office network, particularly Managed WiFi backed by your MSP IT Services Provider.
+Two common threats create vulnerabilities on home networks.

 Weak passwords.
 Having a memorable password may be handy when you need to recall it, but if a password is memorable there is a chance it is also easy to guess.
 Passwords are recommended to be over 14 characters, a mix of upper and lower case letters, and including numbers and special characters.